 Zscaler may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 There are a number of reasons why we think Zscaler is a great business.
 While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
 On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.

-Zscaler's price to sales ratio based on the next twelve months of 42.8x indicates that the market is definitely optimistic about its growth prospects.
-Looking at the tech landscape today, Zscaler's qualities stand out and there's no doubt that it is a bit of a market darling.
-We'd argue that its often wise to hold on to quality businesses long term, but we do want to mention that there seems to be a lot optimism priced in at the moment.
+Zscaler's price to sales ratio based on the next twelve months of 47.2x indicates that the market is definitely optimistic about its growth prospects.
+But looking at the tech landscape today, Zscaler's qualities stand out and we still like it at this price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.